ITCoresolution/myshop/README.md

 ## Contributing

-EverShop is an open-source project.
+MyShop is an open-source project.
 We are committed to a fully transparent development process and appreciate highly any contributions.
-Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as part of the EverShop community.
+Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as part of the MyShop community.